 This one is popular with long distance thru hikers.
 We’re often obsessively focused on keeping our backpacks light, and commonly hike for many days without seeing a trash can, so carrying loads of used toilet paper isn’t a good option.

 Simply wipe with a bandanna and then attach it to the outside of your pack so it can dry.
 For a premium pee rag experience, consider the antimicrobial Kula Cloth.

 Seem gross?
-Just remember, urine doesn’t usually contain dangerous germs like poop can (anyone else ever had giardia?).
+Just remember, unlike poop, urine doesn’t usually contain dangerous germs.
 If you let the bandanna dry in the sun and wash it periodically on a long trip, there’s nothing to be squeamish about.

 Squirt Water Bottle Method